mib-kamel/mongo-strict/README.md

 ## Create Connection

 You should pass the connection options which should contains the connection uri.

-You can pass the default repositoryOptions which will be applied to the all repositories.
+You can pass the default repository Options which will be applied to the all repositories.

 ```JavaScript
 await createConnection({